This site requires a more recent version of Adobe Flash Player to function properly.

 Key infrastructural initiatives underway

 The Macau government is reinforcing a series of initiatives in order to drive visitor growth in the region.
 The gaming industry is a key contributor to Macau's GDP.
 The government is investing in new transportation links to ease travel for Chinese visitors.
-According to the Macau Statistics and Census Service Monthly Bulletin of Statistics, approximately 89% of the tourists who visited Macau in 2011 came from Mainland China, Hong Kong and Taiwan.
+According to the Macau Statistics and Census Service Monthly Bulletin of Statistics, approximately 89% of the tourists who visit Macau come from Mainland China, Hong Kong and Taiwan.

 How Does Trefis Modelling Work?